Various Covid19 Legal Issues Involving Employee Lay-Off Concerns, Workplace Safety Mandates, among other thingsPage last modified: March 25 2022

-Generally, When An Employee of a Non-Unionized Business With Under Fifty Employees Is Laid Off Without Notice or Pay-in-Lieu Such May Constitute As a Constructive Dismissal.
-Whether the Law Will Be Changed Due to the Mass Lay Offs Arising From the Covid19 Crisis Is Unknown.
+For Most Employees of a Small Business a Sudden Lay Off Without Notice or Pay-in-Lieu Constitutes As a Constructive Dismissal Under the Current Law.
+Whether the Current Law Will Change Due to the Mass Lay Offs Arising From the Covid19 Crisis Is Unknown.

 Currently employers, large and small, are faced with unprecedent financial difficulties.
 While some large companies may be positioned to weather the storm of managing the risks of varied legal complication, most businesses, especially smaller businesses, are without the financial resources as well as without the know-how to handle the extensive covid-19 challenges.
 The difficult risk management questions, many of which pose a Catch-22, that may lead to legal issues include, among other things:

 - Whether a business should remain operational, if such is a business that is permitted to do so;

 - Whether continued operations are possible with employees working from home;